oliver-almaraz/jetson_face_recognition_audible/README.md

 #engine.setProperty('voice', voices[1].id)
 ```

-Let's be courteus and add audible instruction for exiting the program, like in foot_container_identifier:
+Let's be courteous and add audible instruction for exiting the program, like in foot_container_identifier:
 ```python
 engine.setProperty('rate', 200)
 engine.say("Welcome, for exiting this program please keep pressing for two seconds the keyboard keys 'control' and 'c'")